gessnerfl/terraform-provider-instana/README.md

 ## Documentation

-The documentation of the provider can be found on the Github Page <https://gessnerfl.github.io/terraform-provider-instana>.
+The documentation of the provider can be found on the Terraform Registry Page <https://registry.terraform.io/providers/gessnerfl/instana/latest>.

 ## Implementation Details